 Cannabinoids are the chemical substances that form in cannabis and a few other plants.
 These substances are why cannabis produces psychoactive and physical effects when humans consume it.

-Spice is not like cannabis, though.
+The Spice Drug is not like cannabis, though.

 Spice gets its impact from the presence of synthetic cannabinoids.
 That’s why companies can market the substance as “synthetic cannabis” or “legal weed.”
 The relationship comes strictly from how the product might look and the presence of synthetic cannabinoids.